isomerpages/moe-firsttoapayohpri/_curriculum/Mother Tongue/Chinese.md

 <a href="https://www.ezhishi.net"><img align="left" style="width:30%" src="/images/Curriculum/Mother%20Tongue/Chinese/ezhishi.png"></a><br><br>

-All P1-P6 students are subscribed to Ezhishi.net, a Chinese E-learning portal which enabled students to logon and learn at their own pace.
-The various activities such as stories, games and exercises found on the Portal are closely linked to the Chinese syllabus.
-Teachers would also assign E-learning assignments to the students through the portal.
+All P1-P6 students are subscribed to Ezhishi.net, a Chinese E-learning portal which enabled students to log on and learn at their own pace.
+The various activities such as stories, games and exercises found on the portal are closely linked to the Chinese syllabus.
+Teachers would also assign e-learning assignments to the students through the portal.
 <br><br><br>
 <a href="/curriculum/mother-tongue/chinese#lo_main">
 		 <img align="center" style="width:3%" src="/images/arrow-up.png"> Back to Top